pyflosic/pyflosic/README.md

 - *examples/*: Contains useful examples to get started with PyFLOSIC.
 - *utils/*: Utilities that are useful for PyFLOSIC.
 - *test/*: Contains a version control test.
-- *LICENCE*: APACHE2 licence file.
+- *LICENSE*: APACHE2 licence file.

 Please see the PyFLOSIC manual in the folder doc for a detailed introduction.